-Between gun stores and the internet, gun owners new and old can learn a lot.
-Great information is widely available (including right here at The Truth About Guns!) about gun ownership, maintaining guns and their use in competition, recreation and self-defense.
-Unfortunately, the quality of information can vary widely.
+Between gun stores and the internet, gun owners both new and old can learn a lot.
+Great information is widely available about gun ownership, maintaining firearms and their use in competition, recreation and self-defense.
+Unfortunately, the quality of that information can vary widely.

 As my cop friends say, “There is no additional paperwork for firing at least twice if you have to shoot.”
 In fact, typical training has officers firing at least a controlled pair anytime they discharge their handguns.

-Birdshot is all you need for home defense.
 Birdshot is great…for hunting birds.
 If a killer crow attacks you, then yes, use birdshot.
 On the other hand, for home defense against Mongo the Mauler who has pumped iron in prison for the last ten years?
 Not so much.
 Ditto for Mongo’s little brother who couldn’t do a dozen push ups.

 Distance is your friend.
 Buckshot (or slugs) will work wonderfully at room-length (and greater) distances, where birdshot will not.
-Bad boys who take a 12- or 20-gauge load of buckshot or a rifled slug to the chest typically go to the morgue, not the ER Department.
+Bad guys who take a 12- or 20-gauge load of buckshot or a rifled slug to the chest typically go to the morgue, not the ER.